angband/angband/readme.txt

 === General Info ===

-This is the README file for Angband 2.9.0 (27th March 2000).
+This is the README file for Angband 2.9.1 (4th July 2000).

 Angband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein,